 A lot of people also seem to have their own particular preferences for how to do this calculation and the assumptions to make.
 We've designed the spreadsheet to be very flexible and you can change most of the assumptions if that is what you like to do.

 More specifically the calculation only uses the major financial items - the initial membership deposit and the annual dues - in each clubs membership plans.
 Be aware that each clubs membership plans include a variety of different items, which you'll need to evaluate separately to assess how important they are for you.
 For instance:

-Space Available Use - Clubs and membership plans vary quite a bit in how they treat the short notice or space available reservations (eg reservations made within say 60 or 90 days of travel).
-Some clubs such as Solstice have unlimited space available use as part of each membership plan.
-Some clubs such as Quintess, Distinctive and Ultimate charge extra for additional nights above the nights in a plan level.
-Other clubs such as Lusso have unlimited overall use, subject only to the number of reservations that a member can have at once.
+Space Available Use - Clubs and membership plans vary quite a bit in how they treat the short notice or space available reservations (eg reservations made within say 30 or 60 days of travel).
+Some clubs such as Solstice have space available use as part of each membership plan.
+Some clubs such as Quintess, Exclusive and Equity Residences charge extra for additional nights above the nights in a plan level.
+Other clubs such as Destination M have unlimited space available use, subject only to the number of reservations that a member can have at once.